Sales Call Recording: The Complete Guide (2026)

 One-party consent states (the majority): Only one participant needs to know the call is being recorded.
 Your rep's knowledge is sufficient.

-All-party (two-party) consent states: Every person on the call must be informed and consent to the recording.
-These states include:
+All-party (two-party) consent states require every person on the call to know about and agree to the recording:

 Critical rule: When calling across state lines, the stricter state's law applies.
 If your rep is in Texas (one-party) calling a prospect in California (all-party), you need the prospect's consent.